francoisschwarzentruber/howto-deploy-a-sveltekit-application/README.md

 # How to deploy a sveltekit application

 For me, it was super easy to develop a small Sveltekit application.
-Really, I love Svelte.
+Really, **I love Svelte**.
 It is super simple to use.
 But it was **horribly difficult** to deploy it on a github page.

 ## Setup your application project